tuanneli/tuanneli/README.md

 ### Hello there! 👋
 - My name is Konstantin, I'm a frontend developer on React.js
 - But also I can write backend on node.js
-- Below you can see some of my projects, more are here on my github

 <!--
 **tuanneli/tuanneli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.